Louis-Auguste-Victor, Count de Ghaisnes de Bourmont: A soldier of the Empire (1807-1814)

+Bourbon Restoration and the Hundred days

-During the Hundred Days, the government of Louis XVIII of France frantically tried to stop Napoleon's march on Paris.
-Marshal Michel Ney was ordered to report to Besançon where he was to receive his orders from Bourmont.
+But the Bourbon restoration was not secure, Napoleon escaped Elba and made his way to Paris.
+At Grenoble, troops sent to stop him had defected.
+The government of Louis XVIII frantically tried to stop Napoleon's march on Paris.
+Marshal Ney was ordered to report to Besançon where he was to receive his orders from Bourmont.
 It irritated the proud Ney, Prince of the Moskva, to take instructions from such a junior general, so he demanded to see the king.
 During his interview with Louis, Ney boasted to the king that he would bring back the ex-emperor in an iron cage.

 By the time Ney arrived in Besançon, he found that the royalist position was rapidly deteriorating and that Bourmont's assignment was to spy on him.
+At Besançon, Neys direct subordinates were Bourmont and a General Claude Lecourbe.
+Lecourbe was a strange companion for Bourmont the arch royalist - a committed Republican Lecourbe had been removed from command upon the proclamation of the French empire and deeply detested Napoleon for it.

+Napoleon was assessed by Bourmont to have nearly 14,000 men under arms marching with him to Paris, while Ney commanded only 5,000 and of those many were of dubious loyalty.
+For all of Ney's Bravado the situation was deteriorating.
+On 11 March 1815, Ney told Bourmont and Lecourbe that he was going over to Napoleon's camp, after lengthy discussion in which Ney justified his actions not as military necessity but instead by complaining about treatment to his honour and his wife's honour by royalists.
+Ney decided to read a proclamation sent to him by Napoleon, Bourmont and Lecoube did not agree but did give it sanction of their presence.
+Bourmont even writing the orders calling the troops to assemble for parade.

-On 11 March 1815, Ney told Bourmont that he was going over to Napoleon's camp.
-Shortly afterward, the Bourbon cause collapsed and Louis fled to Belgium, followed by hundreds of royalists.
+Bourmont slipped away to Paris on the 15th of March to warn the king with the Bourbon cause collapsing and Louis fled to Belgium, followed by hundreds of royalists, Bourmont not amongst them.